pythondecal/pythondecal.github.io/docs/instructors/.ipynb_checkpoints/previous-instructors-checkpoint.md

 | Spring 2017   | Imad Pasha           | Instructor            | 3 yrs    | Senior Scientist, Dragonfly + PhD, Yale       |
 | Spring 2017   | Christopher Agostino | Instructor            | 2 yrs    | Software Engineer + PhD, Indiana Bloomington  |

-The Python DeCal Staff do their best to keep this list up to date.
-If you are a previous member of the Python DeCal Staff and your information is either incorrect or missing, please reach of to the Head Instructor Brianna Peck at bpeck114@berkeley.edu
+The Python DeCal staff do their best to keep this list up to date.
+If you are a previous member of the Python DeCal team and your information is incorrect or missing, please reach out to the Head Instructor, Brianna Peck, at bpeck114@berkeley.edu.

 ## Previous Faculty Sponsors